4DGenome/conseq/scripts/pipelines/rnaseq-16.06/README.md

 - `rnaseq.sh`: script with the code of the pipeline
 - `rnaseq_submit`: wrapper script that both:
 	- retrieves configuration variables and parameter values from the `rnaseq.config` file
-	- (if applies) submits jobs (one per sample) to execute the pipeline in an Univa Grid Engine HPC cluster
+	- (if applies) submits jobs (one per sample) to execute the pipeline in a Univa Grid Engine HPC cluster
-- `rnaseq.config`: configuration file with the list of samples and the hard-coded parameter values (see [Configuration file](##configuration-file))
+- `rnaseq.config`: configuration file with the list of samples and the hard-coded parameter values (see [Configuration file](#configuration-file))

 <br>